signaldatascience/R-curriculum/assignments/1-r-programming/4-functional-programming/r-functional.md

 10 10 20 30 40 50 60 70 80 90 100
 ```

-Now, perhaps I would like to calculate the mean of every column.

-One way to do this is to loop through the columns and use `mean()`:
+Suppose we would like to calculate the mean of each column.
+One way to do this is to loop through the columns and use [`mean()`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/mean.html):

 ```r
 > means = c()